top of page

 The float tank is simply a piece of equipment, a tool.
 It provides you with a safe space to strip away the armor of being busy and actually take a good look at yourself, maybe for the first time.

 Being left with your thoughts can sound a bit scary to some people.
 We use our busy schedules, a glass of wine or simple denial to dull the chatter; however, imagine how much you can discover by learning how to quiet the noise and observe your thoughts instead of participating in the storytelling.
 Yet, this doesn’t happen overnight—just like going to the gym once won’t get you a six-pack, it’s important to thread moments of quiet and time to do nothing regularly into your routine.
-That’s why we recommend you try floating at least 3 times to familiarise yourself with the experience and learn the art of relaxation.
+That’s why we recommend you try floating at least a few times to familiarise yourself with the experience and learn the art of relaxation.

 In Tulsa, Oklahoma the Laureate Institute on Brain Research (LIBR) has dedicated research facilities to study the effects of floatation therapy.
 LIBR Director, Justin Feinstein, is looking to floating as treatment for different anxiety disorders.
 Preliminary results from a 2016 study also indicate that a person’s peak level of serenity occur 20-30 minutes post-float.
 It appears that your time in the float tank primes your parasympathetic nervous system and profound relaxation effects linger after your float is finished.
 This is why we encourage you to stick around for a cup of tea in our post-float lounge to really reap the benefits.
 We can teach ourselves how to slow down if we only let ourselves go there.
 It’s time to give yourself permission to let go and enjoy spending time alone, doing nothing.
 It really is incredible!